FriendlyUser/FriendlyUser/README.md

 ## Ecommerce

-I have a few AI generated art, logos and more at my [gumroad shop](https://grandfleet.gumroad.com/)

-Recently, I have published an introductory book in javascript and python via kdp.
+I have published an introductory book in javascript and python via kdp.

 ### Intro to Python